deepintocode/100-days-of-code/log.md

 **Today's Progress**: A bit of p5js for good measure

 **Thoughts:** Busy day, so not a lot of coding for today.

+## Day 52: September 21, 2018

+**Today's Progress**: Fixed my pomodoro clock's issues and then dwelved into processing.
+Actual Processing, not p5js.

+**Thoughts:** Getting into Processing...
+Java...
+I've done this before.
+Doesn't seem that bad at this point.